RJT1990/RJT1990.github.io/_posts/2021-05-25-making-a-dystopian-ai-roleplaying-game.md

   <br>
 </p>

-What really hit home was sending people the swag boxes.
-People love to receive physical things...that's actually a lesson I would carry forward to real startups.
-For example, if you are building communities, you should absolutely send physical goods and swag out to your contributors.
-I've shared some pictures below:
+Players really loved the swag boxes.
+People place high utility on physical goods.
+It's a lesson that should be carried forward for real startups, especially if you are building communities.
+Send out physical goods and swags to your contributors!
+I've shared pictures below of happy new Kobashi employees:

 <br />